rafaeltmbr/Stopwatch/docs/markdown/ARCHITECTURE.md

 ## 5. Data Flow
 ![Data Flow](../assets/images/data-flow-diagram.gif)

-The application employs a unidirectional data flow, ensuring that data flows in a single direction.
+The application employs a unidirectional data flow as illustrated above.
 The data flow is as follows:

 1. The user interacts with the Graphical User Interface (GUI) through **Views**.
 These interactions can include actions like tapping a button, entering text, or swiping.
 2. The **View** captures the user interaction and triggers a corresponding **Action**.
 This action is then communicated to the associated **ViewModel**.